Mitigating Immune-Mediated Diseases Linked to Climate Change: Goals, Challenges, and Investment Needs for 2050

 Introduction

 Climate change represents one of the most complex and pervasive crises humanity has ever faced.
 The environmental hazards caused by climate change—including air pollution, rising temperatures, wildfires, floods, dust storms, and biodiversity loss—directly affect human health, particularly the immune system’s function.
 Immune dysregulation triggered by climate-induced stressors leads to an increase in immune-mediated diseases such as asthma, allergies, autoimmune disorders, and cancers.
+The impacts of climate change are interconnected, affecting not only physical health but also mental health, livelihoods, and the stability of communities around the world.
+The consequences of inaction are profound, with millions at risk of food and water insecurity, displacement, and increased vulnerability to infectious diseases.

 This document focuses on the goals necessary to mitigate the impact of climate change and implement adaptation measures to protect public health.
 It also explores the contradictions that hinder effective action and sustainability, providing a detailed analysis of the investment requirements necessary to address climate change and alleviate immune-mediated diseases.
+By understanding the challenges and opportunities, we can develop a comprehensive strategy that balances economic development, environmental sustainability, and social equity.

 Goals